lucaohost/my-notes/README.md

   ```

 # English Notes for Brazilians
+Which sentence is correct and why?
+  - **"My conclusion was that the log had been deleted."**
+  - **"My conclusion was that the log has been deleted."**
+  - ✅ **"My conclusion was that the log had been deleted."** → Correct because *past perfect* (*had been deleted*) indicates the deletion happened before the past conclusion.
+  - ❌ **"My conclusion was that the log has been deleted."** → Incorrect because it mixes past ("My conclusion was") with *present perfect* ("has been deleted"), creating a temporal inconsistency.
+  - 💡 If the conclusion is still valid in the present, use:
+    - 👉 **"My conclusion is that the log has been deleted."**

 - Milissegundos
   - milliseconds
     - A common brazilian mistake is write this word with only one L